Eleanor of Aquitaine: Fiction and poetry

 Fictionalised accounts of Eleanor include Jean Plaidy's 1987 autobiographical The Courts of Love.
-Norah Lofts also wrote a fictionalized biography of her in 1955, including some romanticized episodes—starting off with the young Eleanor planning to elope with a young knight, who is killed out of hand by her guardian, in order to facilitate her marriage to the King's son.
+Norah Lofts also wrote a fictionalized biography of her in 1955, including some romanticized episodes—starting off with the young Eleanor planning to elope with a young knight, who is killed out of hand by her guardian, in order to facilitate her marriage to the king's son.
 Kristiana Gregory wrote a fictionalised diary, Eleanor: Crown Jewel of Aquitaine (The Royal Diaries series, 2002).

 Eleanor also features in the works of many historical novelists.
-These include The Merry Adventures of Robin Hood (1883) by Howard Pyle as Queen Catherine and F. Marion Crawford's novel of the second crusade Via Crucis (1899).
+These include The Merry Adventures of Robin Hood (1883) by Howard Pyle (instead of the ballad's Queen Catherine) and F. Marion Crawford's novel of the second crusade Via Crucis (1899).
 She is the subject of A Proud Taste for Scarlet and Miniver, a 1973 children's novel by E. L. Konigsburg, and Margaret Ball's Duchess of Aquitaine (2006).

 In Sharon Kay Penman's Plantagenet novels, she figures prominently in When Christ and His Saints Slept (1995), Time and Chance (2002), and Devil's Brood (2008).
 In Penman's historical Justin de Quincy mysteries, Eleanor, as Richard's regent, sends squire Justin de Quincy on various missions, often an investigation of a situation involving Prince John.
 The four published mysteries are the Queen's Man (1996), Cruel as the Grave (1998), Dragon's Lair (2003), and Prince of Darkness (2005).
 Other novels include Elizabeth Chadwick's Eleanor trilogy The Summer Queen (2013), The Winter Crown (2014), and The Autumn Throne (2016).
 Ariana Franklin features Eleanor in her Adelia Aguilar twelfth-century mysteries.
 She is also a character in Matrix by Lauren Groff (2021).

 Eleanor is an allegorical figure in Ezra Pound's Cantos.